Efficient Active Learning with Abstention: Omitted details for

 \subsection{Algorithm and main results}

-We present an algorithm that achieves constant label complexity next (\cref{alg:eluder}).
-Compared to \cref{alg:epoch}, \cref{alg:eluder} drops the epoch scheduling, uses a sharper elimination rule for the active set (note that $\beta$ doesn't depend on $T$, due to applying optimal stopping theorem in \cref{lm:opt_stopping}), and is analyzed with respect to eluder dimension (\cref{def:eluder}) instead of disagreement coefficient.
+We present our algorithm that achieves constant label complexity in \cref{alg:eluder}.
+Compared to \cref{alg:epoch}, \cref{alg:eluder} drops the epoch scheduling, uses a sharper elimination rule for the active set (note that $\beta$ doesn't depend on $T$, thanks to the optimal stopping theorem in \cref{lm:opt_stopping}), and is analyzed with respect to eluder dimension (\cref{def:eluder}) instead of disagreement coefficient.
 As a result, we shave all three sources of $\log \frac{1}{\eps}$, and achieve constant label complexity for general $\cF$ (as long as it's finite and has finite eluder dimension).
 We abbreviate $\mfe \ldef \sup_{f^{\star} \in \cF}\mfe_{f^{\star}}(\cF, \gamma /2)$.

 Before proving \cref{thm:constant}.
 We define some notations that are specialized to \cref{app:constant}.